PierceEigirthon/floaty/README.md

 ---
 **BUILDING**
 Navigate to floaty folder from root directory "cd floaty"
-* to run tests type in "Make test"
+* to run tests type in "make test"
-* to run playground type in "Make run"
+* to run playground type in "make run"

 **WARNING**: this compiles with c++17 standard, so if it is unavailable to you, the only way to change it is to go into the Makefile and specify your desired standard.